larytet-go/unsafepool/README.md

 # unsafepool

 This is a sub 3nanos memory pool in Go.
-Roundtip allocation-free is less than 5nanos.
+Roundtrip allocation-free is less than 5nanos.

 Unsafe pool's New() alocates the specified number of memory blocks.
 The raw memory block is large enough to fit object of the specified type.